SprunkBG/TiN-Trans/TiN-Trans-main/TiN-Trans-main/README.md

 # TiN-Trans
-This is website about my family's transport company.
-It can help other transport companies management for a fair price.
+This is a website for a transport company